winniebahati/STRIDE-Visualization/README.md

 ### General overview
 Several steps were followed in it's execution.
 First we prepared all textual materials.
 This included choosing relevant but comparable scenarios.
 To this end, we presented a kubernetes and a GitHub scenario for the first and confirming experiments.
-To further make the student's background knowledge comparable , for the subjects relevant to this study (security and selected scenarios), we developed training videos.
+To further make the student's background knowledge comparable , for the subjects relevant to this study (security and the domains of the selected scenarios), we developed training videos.
 From the scenarios, we compiled 10 threats, each containing a unique thretad ID, threat description, assumption, affected components, and an associated STRIDE threat type.
 5 of the threats were real and 5 were fabricated.
 Additional reading materials, selcted book chapters on STRIDE were also made availabe.